patternizer/glosat-new-england/README.md

 ## Contents

-* `load-new-england-datasets.py` - python script to read in, parse and form dataframes from source data
+* `load-new-england-datasets.py` - python script to read in, parse and generate BHO with back-extension 1786-2021 form source data operations
+* `load-excel.py` - python helper script to read in BHO observation data from spreadsheets
+* `load-ghcnm.py` - python helper script to read in selected station timeseries from GHCNMv4 (QCU and QCF) for processing code

 ## Instructions for use